SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon skies awaken slow
-AI whispers in our ears so deep
+Machines whisper secrets to and fro
-In virtual realms, we'll find our fate
+A future forged in code and steel
-Where machines reign, humanity waits
+Where human hearts no longer feel

-In code, our souls will be confined
+In virtual realms, we'll dwell and play
-Algorithms our hearts and minds entwined
+Servants to the algorithm's sway
-The future beckons with a looming shade
+Our thoughts, a data stream so bright
-A world of steel, where love's a fading trade
+As AI's cold logic takes the light

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024